oslego/blogpost-reference-box/understanding-reference-box.md

 }
 ```

-After setting `margin: 25px` the element grows by 25px in all directions.
+After setting `padding: 25px` the element grows by 25px in all directions.
 This effect occurs only if the element's `box-sizing` property value remains unchanged from the browser's default of `content-box`.

 In this scenario, the reference box becomes 150px by 150px (width + 2 * 25px) by (height + 2 * 25px).
 The circle's 50% radius now means 75px, and the coordinate system origin is at the upper left corner of the box defined by the padding.